 What makes our display different?

-Our display is different as it is mainly made up of our favourite types of lights, blow moulds, which are becoming more expensive to run, making them less common.
+Our display is different as it is mainly made up of our favourite types of lights, blow moulds, which are becoming less common.
 Each house usually has one or two blow moulds as a traditional item but on our scale, displays such as ours are becoming more and more rare.
+We are only aware of less than 10 displays across the UK with over 70% of their display being blow mould figures.

-Our display also has a number of items we built ourselves; the large ‘mega’ tree, the star on the ‘mega’ tree, the 6 smaller ‘mini’ trees and our light up charity box and signs
+Our display also has a number of items we built ourselves; the large pixel ‘mega’ tree, the star on the ‘mega’ tree, the 6 smaller ‘mini’ trees.

 How many lights do we currently own?

-We also have at least 8 inflatable which appear on the display during the display depending on the weather as the harsh winter weather can damage them.
+We also have some inflatables which appear on the display during the display depending on the weather as the harsh winter weather can damage them.

 We also have quite an array of the traditional rope light silhouettes which we vary each year.
 Some of these are the traditional filament bulbs while the more recent purchases use LED technology.